BosqueLanguage/BosqueCore/README.md

 # Documentation

-Complete documenation for the language and standard libraries are on the [Language](docs/overview.md) and [Libraries](docs/overview.md) doc pages respectively.
+In progress documentation for the language and standard libraries are on the [Language](docs/overview.md) and [Libraries](docs/overview.md) doc pages respectively.
 Sample code snippets below provide a quick feel of the language and syntax.

 Detailed Documentation, Tutorials, and Technical Information:
 * [Language Docs](docs/overview.md)